aidil-sekandar/aidil-sekandar/README.md

 ## I'm a student and an aspiring full stack developer!

 - 🌱 I’m currently learning backend development
-- 🥅 2022 Goals: Master the MERN stack and build real project
+- 🥅 2022 Goals: Master the MERN stack and build some real project
 - ⚡ Fun fact: I love Math and science (more to physics)

 ### Connect with me: